 Become a member

-There are many reasons why you should become a member of the LYC, including:
+There are many reasons why you should become a member of the LYC, such as:

 - You get to say what you need and want in Liverpool and get heard;